 Ranjit Bains - Solicitor-Advocate

 Ranjit joined CLP in February 2015.
 He has worked in general civil litigation undertaking advocacy in the County Court around the country.
 He developed an interest in the law of Landlord & Tenant.
 On joining CLP he initially assisted with the Duty Possession Scheme at Birmingham County Court.
 During his training contract he trained in Housing, Public, and Social Security law (including work in the Social Security Tribunal).
 Ranjit was the instructed caseworker on Birmingham City Council v Mondhlani EW MISC B41.
 He qualified as a Solicitor on 15 September 2017.
-Ranjit is a Solicitor-Advocate (Higher Courts Civil Proceedings).
+Ranjit is a Solicitor-Advocate (Higher Courts Civil and Criminal Proceedings).

 Shaheen Bi - Solicitor

 Shaheen qualified as a solicitor in 2005, specialising in Housing Law.
 She joined CLP in 2007 and now her main area of responsibility is to support the Birmingham County Court Duty Possession Scheme on behalf of the firm, where she offers advice, representation and advocacy to all those facing eviction.

 Jo qualified as a Solicitor in November 1993 after training with Tyndallwoods Solicitors.
 She worked in their Housing Law department until 2003 as an Assistant Solicitor and later as a Partner.
 She subsequently worked as a costs draftsperson preparing bills in legally aided housing cases until joining the Community Law Partnership in October 2017.

 Simon Foster - Solicitor-Advocate